kykyev/kykyev.github.io/_posts/2014-01-29-angularjs-modules.markdown

 }
 ```

 `loadModules` is a recursive function that visits modules in topological order.
 Remember that module can have one or more other modules as their dependencies.
 Each module's `invokeQueue` is executed in the "environment" of provider injector.
 So all configuration methods of module instance object can ask only for providers to be injected.
+Here is simplified version of `loadModules` function that nevertheless catches main idea.

 ```javascript
 function loadModules(modulesToLoad){